dbrattli/Expression/README.md

 - Pythonic.
 Is it possible to use something that still looks like Python code?

-The solution we propose is based on loops, singleton iterables and generators.
+The solution we propose is based on loops, singleton and iterables.
 This lets us write our code inline, decompose and unwrap inner values, and also effectively skip the cases that doesn't match.

 ```py
 from expression.core import match